xspager/LerningReactNotes/README.md

 # Lerning React Notes

 > [!TIP]
 > This is not a TL;DR of the book, go buy and read it.
+You can always buy used, borrow from someone you know or from people on the internet, if you know what I mean.

 This are some notes and other things while read the book Learning React (2020).
-The book also have it's own GitHub repository https://github.com/moonhighway/learning-react
+The book also have it's own GitHub repository: https://github.com/moonhighway/learning-react

 This includes a Docker Compose file that gives you a Node 22 development environment that shares the current dicrectory with the container, to build and get a shell prompt: